markowanga/kio-website-v3/content/authors/szymanski/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Department of Computational Intelligence, Wroclaw University of Science and Technology
+- name: Department of Artificial Intelligence, Wroclaw University of Science and Technology
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Piotr Szymański is an assistant Professor at the Department of Computational Intelligence at the
+bio: Piotr Szymański is an assistant Professor at the Department of Artificial Intelligence at the
      Wrocław University of Science and Technology and a Machine Learning Engineer at Avaya.
 Professionally involved in data analysis, statistical reasoning, geospatial data science, natural language processing, machine learning and artificial intelligence techniques.